Shopify/shopify-app-examples/qr-code/node/README.md

 This app includes code for the following:
 - Common application structure for creating, viewing, editing, and deleting entities.
 - A list view for the app index, along with an empty state to guide merchants using the app for the first time.
-- App Bridge features relevant for most apps. e.g. Titlebar, Contextual Save Bar, Primary Action Button, Resource Picker.
+- App Bridge features relevant for most apps, e.g., Titlebar, Contextual Save Bar, Primary Action Button, Resource Picker.
 - Polaris components relevant for most apps, e.g., Resource List, Radio button, Index Table.
 - Layouts for mobile users on smaller screens.
 - A database storing application data.